nileio/node-red-contrib-ccxt-v2/README.md

 -   Automatic detection of required and optional parameters for the selected Exchange.
 -   Dynamic flow input parameters.
 -   Cool searable drop-down lists for easily finding the exchange or required API.
--   Automatic detection of the API required and optional parameters.
 -   much more to come ...

 # node-red-contrib-ccxt